 In love with the romance of train travel?
 Check out this once-in-a-lifetime train trip through the Canadian Rockies.

 There’s a town in Machu Picchu—and it’s utterly charming

 Some call it Aguas Calientes.
-Others call it Machu Picchu Pueblo, or even simply (and somewhat confusingly), Machu Picchu.
+Others call it Machu Picchu Pueblo, or even simply (and somewhat confusingly) Machu Picchu.
 However you choose to refer to it, the town that serves as both the terminus for the Peru Rail train and as base camp for visitors to Machu Picchu is absolutely charming.
 Clustered along both sides of the winding railway track, and nestled between the raging Urubamba River and the mountain itself, the town boasts a bustling handicrafts market, countless restaurants, and accommodations ranging from humble hostels to luxury hotels.
 It’s small enough to feel incredibly safe (there are only 4,500 inhabitants year-round), and has a similar look and feel to the remote mountain towns of the Swiss Alps.
 For a truly unforgettable stay, book a riverside room at Casa del Sol, an unabashedly elegant boutique hotel where you can fall asleep to the roar of the river—nature’s ultimate white noise machine.
-Here are more of the world’s most luxurious hotels.

 You must bring your passport to Machu Picchu